 Israeli foods you must try include spicy foods

-Israel is known for its rich culinary heritage, and Israelis love their food.
-In fact, they eat out at least twice per week.
-They also enjoy cooking at home.
+Israel is known for its rich culinary heritage; Israelis love their food.
+In fact, they eat out at least twice weekly and enjoy cooking at home.

 Israelis love to cook and experiment with new recipes.
-There are some dishes that are typical to the country such as hummus (a chickpeas dip), falafel (fried balls of ground chickpeas), and shakshuka (eggs poached in tomato sauce).
+Some dishes are typical to the country, such as hummus (a chickpeas dip), falafel (fried balls of ground chickpeas), and shakshuka (eggs poached in tomato sauce).

 Shakshuka and What is Israeli shakshuka?